PilleL/Guess-my-number/README.md

 A simple guess my number game using Javascript.
 You have to guess a number between 1 to 20.
 If your predicted number is equal to secret number, you will win.
 You have 20 chances to guess the number correct.
+It is a project introduced by <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a>.

 Technologies: